akrzemi1/__sandbox__/papers/constexpr_bool_conv.md

 Motivation
 ----------

-Clang currently fails to compile the following program, and it is Standard-compliant:
+Clang currently fails to compile the following program, and this behavior is Standard-compliant:

 ```c++
 enum Flags { Write = 1, Read = 2, Exec = 4 };